Rillus/gigso/components/fretboard/README.md

 ## Overview

-This component integrates seamlessly with the existing Songstructor application architecture, extending the current chord diagram functionality to provide a full fretboard visualization experience.
+This component integrates seamlessly with the existing Gigso application architecture, extending the current chord diagram functionality to provide a full fretboard visualization experience.

 ## Features